 How you can help us save Eastern Box Turtles?

 If you find a LIVE or DEAD Box Turtle in your backyard or anywhere else you can help!
 All you have to do is:

 - Take 3 pictures in a row of the top of the shell, from directly above.
 Also take one photo of the bottom of the shell, from directly below.
 A carpenter’s square, 2 rulers, or other METRIC ruler will work for photos.
 We need to know what size the turtle is for our photo ID app!
-If you can include a label in the photograph with your name or address (as shown by the slip of paper) it’s helpful, but not necessary.
+If you can include a label in the photograph with a turtle number, address, and date (as shown by the slip of paper) it’s helpful, but not necessary.

 - Send the pictures and your address (or GPS location) to: email@example.com

 - Fill out the data sheet, found HERE.

 - Record your information in the Carolina Herp Atlas.
 You need to register to submit your data.
 Also note that the genus and species name for the Eastern Box Turtle is Terrapene carolina.

 If you don’t want to take this extra step, just let us know and we’ll enter it in for you